Difficult English Words with Meanings

 This list is also going to help students with English for competitive exams.
 Even those who enjoy the English language or wish to improve their vocabulary can go through our list and learn 50 Difficult Words with Meanings.

-Must Read: Not Just Mandarin, These are the Most Difficult Languages in the World!
+Must Read: Not just Mandarin, These Are The Most Difficult Languages in the World!

 Use of English Vocabulary in GMAT

-The Graduate Management Admissions Test (GMAT) mainly comprises 4 sections: Quantitative Reasoning, Verbal Reasoning, Analytical Writing, and Integrated Reasoning.
-A thorough English vocabulary is a must to score on 3 of these sections of the GMAT syllabus, with only the quantitative section relying more on your mathematical and logical skills.
 In the various sections of the GMAT exam pattern, students are assessed on their ability to read and understand the written material and apply those to the subsequent questions to conform to standard written English.
 Moreover, GMAT verbal reasoning questions and critical reasoning problems imperatively evaluate one’s knowledge of English proficiency in terms of reasoning and analytical skills.

 Why do you want to limit yourself to only 50 difficult words?
 Become a master of vocabulary with the help of reference books.
 Here is a list of some best-selling vocabulary books that can help you to ace the word meaning section of any competitive exam: